Properties of Turnpike Functions for Discounted Finite Markov Decision Processes: Introduction

-In this paper we introduce new methods for studying properties of turnpike functions and develop a more general theory.
-We do not assume that terminal rewards equal $0.$ Corollary~\ref{coreq} shows that it can be verified within at most $m$ value iterations whether value functions coincide for two deterministic policies or if a discount factor is an irregular point.
-Lemma~\ref{lemlipschitz} states equi-Lipschitz properties of value functions, which can be used to estimate errors of expected total rewards if the discount factor has an input error.
-Theorem~\ref{utt} is the same statement as \cite[Theorem 1]{doi:10.1287/moor.2017.0912} claiming boundedness of the turnpike function on closed intervals without irregular points, for which we provide a shorter proof and generalize this result to closed intervals that contain irregular points in Theorem~\ref{uttirr}.
-Theorem~\ref{uppersemi} shows that a turnpike function is upper semicontinuous in each partition interval, which implies that, if a slow rate of convergence to an optimal policy is encountered when running VI, then one can implement a small shift of the discount factor to possibly improve the convergence rate.
-Theorems~\ref{Ndiff},\ref{Nd} provide necessary and sufficient conditions for a turnpike function to be discontinuous within a partition interval, which are summarized in Theorem~\ref{ndclass} and Corollary~\ref{Ndinclu} stating that a turnpike function is discontinuous at a point only if this point is irregular either for a finite-horizon problem or for an infinite-horizon problem.
-We discuss some problems with the proof of \cite[Theorem 2]{doi:10.1287/moor.2017.0912} in Remark~\ref{remwrong}(ii) and provide a correct proof in Remark~\ref{remwrong}(i).
-We also strengthen \cite[Theorem 2]{doi:10.1287/moor.2017.0912} in Corollary~\ref{finitetpi} stating that that an interval can be partitioned into finitely many turnpike intervals as long as the turnpike function is bounded on that interval, and generalize this fact in Theorem~\ref{Lebesgue} stating that any subinterval of $[0,1)$ can be partitioned into a finitely disjoint union of closed turnpike intervals and a set with an arbitrary small Lebesgue measure.
-Theorem~\ref{tbnecessary} combines and rephrases \cite[Theorems 3,4]{doi:10.1287/moor.2017.0912}, for which we provide Example~\ref{exatbbounded} showing that these necessary conditions for a turnpike function being bounded near an irregular point in \cite[Theorem 3,4]{doi:10.1287/moor.2017.0912} are not sufficient.
-We provide sufficient conditions in Theorem~\ref{tbsufficient}.
-Theorem~\ref{ndboundm}(a) shows that a turnpike function for small discount factors is bounded by the number of states, for which Example~\ref{exanbm} shows that this bound is sharp.
-This implies that for small discount factors an optimal policy can be found within $m$ value iterations, and formulae~\eqref{FXdef}$\sim$\eqref{Deldef} provide an upper bound for how small the discount factors need to be.
+Section~\ref{sectp} studies properties of turnpike functions.
+Lemma~\ref{lemlipschitz} states equi-Lipschitz continuity of value functions, which can be used to estimate errors of expected total rewards if the discount factor has an input error.
+Theorem~\ref{utt}, claiming boundedness of the turnpike function on closed intervals without irregular points, is the same statement as \cite[Theorem 1]{doi:10.1287/moor.2017.0912}, for which we provide a shorter proof and generalize in Theorem~\ref{uttirr} this result to closed intervals that contain irregular points.
+Theorem~\ref{uppersemi} shows that a turnpike function is upper semicontinuous on each partition interval.
+This fact implies that, if a slow rate of convergence to an optimal policy is encountered when running VI, then one can implement a small shift of the discount factor to possibly improve the convergence rate.
+Theorems~\ref{Ndiff}, \ref{Nd} provide necessary and sufficient conditions for a turnpike function to be discontinuous within a partition interval, which are summarized in Theorem~\ref{ndclass} and Corollary~\ref{Ndinclu} stating that a turnpike function is discontinuous at a point only if this point is irregular either for a finite-horizon problem or for an infinite-horizon problem.
+Corollary~\ref{Ndinclu} is used to prove Corollary~\ref{finitetpi} stating that that an interval can be partitioned into finitely many turnpike intervals as long as the turnpike function is bounded on that interval, and to prove Theorem~\ref{Lebesgue} stating that every subinterval of $[0,1)$ can be partitioned into a finite number of disjoint closed turnpike intervals and a set with an arbitrary small Lebesgue measure.